Coastal Environment Door Hardware: Material & Maintenance for Salt Air & Marine Spray

 Product Options for Coastal Door Hardware

-Several manufacturers offer products specifically rated for marine and coastal environments:
+Several manufacturers offer products suitable for marine and coastal environments:

 - Bommer 7800 Series — Spring hinges available in stainless steel for exterior applications.
 A common specification for commercial coastal doors.